JJv03/JJv03/README.md

 I like to consider that I am an educated and friendly person.
 Always willing to learn and improve.
 I take my obligations seriously but I like to do them with joy.
 Working on personal projects.

-Right now I am a Computer Science student at EINA-UNIZAR (University of Zaragoza)
+Right now I am a Computer Science student at EINA-UNIZAR (University of Zaragoza).
+Also I'm working on a project about a real time controller for a videogame.

 # Programming languages ​​I know:
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)